-They may have problems with money, lie about their drinking, or sneak drinks at school or at work.
+They may have problems with money, lie about their drinking, or sneak drinks at school or work.

-A person with an alcohol abuse problem even neglects their responsibilities toward themselves as they often neglect their hygiene and their nutrition.
+A person with an alcohol abuse problem even neglects their responsibilities toward themselves as they often neglect their hygiene and nutrition.

 Can Drinking Too Much Lead To Alcoholism?

-Drinking too much can indeed lead to alcoholism.
-Alcohol is a drug, and after a while a person can build up a tolerance that can lead to dependence and addiction.
+Drinking too much can, indeed, lead to alcoholism.
+Alcohol is a drug, and after a while, a person can build up a tolerance that can lead to dependence and addiction.

 Long-Term Risks Of Drinking Too Much

-They are more at risk for certain cancers, including primary cancers of the liver, throat, mouth, and esophagus.
+Individuals who drink excessively are more at risk for certain cancers, including primary cancers of the liver, throat, mouth, and esophagus.

 What To Do If Your Loved One Is Drinking Too Much

+Drinking occasionally isn’t necessarily harmful to most people.
 But heavy drinking that leads to alcohol abuse can lead to addiction, withdrawal for which symptoms can be excruciating and/or dangerous, and damage to both the mind and the body.